thomasebsmith/finances/README.md

 **Warning: This project may be out of date or inaccurate.
 It does not attempt to provide financial advice.
 Use it at your own risk!**

-This project provides a Python library that you can use for analyzing and simulating finances.
+This project provides a Python library and CLI that you can use for analyzing and simulating finances.
 It is designed for dealing with United States financial law.
 It includes tax estimation functionality and will be extended to include financial simulation functionality in the future.